German Payslip Explained

 Last but not least your employer can also pay you for your journeys between your home and your place of work in 2 different ways.
 Journeys to your place of work can be accounted with a “P” meaning you have to “pay” Taxes and social security on that amount.
 Or with an “F” which means the payment is “free” of Social Security (the government still wants taxes 😉).

-Based on Your Gross Salary (4.902€ in our example) you are now taxed accordingly with your Income Tax Class 1 to 6.
-Your income tax class is determined by your family status and will influence how many Taxes you have to pay each month from your payslip.
-In general: The Higher Your Income, the more income tax you have to pay in Germany.
+Based on your gross salary (4.902€ in our example) you are now taxed accordingly with your income tax class 1 to 6.
+Your income tax class is determined by your family status.
+It will influence how many taxes you have to pay each month from your payslip.
+In general: The higher your income, the more income tax you have to pay in Germany.